mscarla2/mscarla2.github.io/README.md

 ## Welcome!

 Hey there — this is my personal portfolio.
-It’s a place for me to post thoughts, share projects, and point people toward things I’ve worked on.
-I update it when I feel like it, and structure wasn’t exactly a priority when I first threw it together — but it works.
+It’s a place for me to post thoughts, share projects, and point people toward things I’ve been recently working on.
+I update it on a non-regular cadence, and as continuity wasn’t exactly a priority when I first threw it together, it'll inevitably be a bit muddled.

 ## Usage